bloomreach-forge/ip-filter/src/site/markdown/install.md

   -->
 ## Installation of the IP Filter plugin

-These instructions assume a Hippo CMS project based on the Hippo website archetype, i.e. a Maven multi-module project with parent pom `org.onehippo.cms7:hippo-cms7-release` and consisting of at least three sub-modules: cms, site and bootstrap.
+These instructions assume a BloomReach Experience project based on the website archetype, i.e. a Maven multi-module project with parent pom `org.onehippo.cms7:hippo-cms7-release` and consisting of at least three sub-modules: cms, site and repository-data.

 ### Forge Repository
 In the main pom.xml of the project, in the repositories section, add this repository if it is not configured there yet.